Equestrian statue of Leopold II, Brussels: Controversies

-Since the 21st century, the statue has aroused many controversies as to its presence in the centre of Brussels since the figure of Leopold II is no longer as admired and respected as at the time of its construction.
+The presence of the statue in the centre of Brussels has become increasingly controversial, since the figure of Leopold II is no longer as admired and respected as at the time of its construction.
 Indeed, it is today mainly associated with Belgian colonial history and the Congo Free State, a territory over which Leopold exercised de facto sovereignty from 1885 to 1908.

 The statue has been vandalised several times with red and white paint, including by the writer and activist Théophile de Giraud in 2008.
 In June 2020, a petition for its removal was signed over 45,000 times within several days.
-A majority in the Brussels Parliament wants to either recontextualise or remove all Leopold II statues in Brussels, including this one.
+A majority in the Brussels Parliament wants either to recontextualise or to remove all Leopold II statues in Brussels, including this one.